A brief look at sexual anorexia

-Today’s blog takes a brief look at ‘sexual anorexia’ that according to Dr. Douglas Weiss in his 1998 book Sexual Anorexia, Beyond Sexual, Emotional and Spiritual Withholding, typically refers to “the active, almost compulsive withholding of emotional, spiritual and sexual intimacy from the primary partner”.
+Today’s post takes a brief look at ‘sexual anorexia,’ which, according to Dr. Douglas Weiss in his 1998 book Sexual Anorexia, typically refers to “the active, almost compulsive withholding of emotional, spiritual and sexual intimacy from the primary partner.”
 The 12-Step group Sex and Love Addicts Anonymous offers this definition and analogy:

 • 67 percent reported a history of sexual abuse

 • 41 percent reported a history of physical abuse

 • 86 percent reported a history of emotional abuse

 • 65 percent reported members of the immediate family as some type of addict